What can MDM Monitor? How does MDM Monitoring Work?

 Part 3 : What can MDM Solutions Monitor?

-In short, the MDM admin can see and can't see the following items.
+In short, the mobile device management solution can see and can't see the following items.

 Phone model; OS version; device info such as battery and RAM; app name and version; device location; etc.